1,000+ Opportunities

 EVALUATION CRITERIA & SELECTION PROCESS LOIs will be assessed according to the following criteria: Clearly within scope and the Innovation Fund purpose and eligibility criteria listed above; Clear linkage to diet-related health problems or healthy food environments; Sound theory of change for how policy design will promote health; Robust and feasible research proposal and work plan; Potential for new evidence being generated on innovative food policies that works to improve diets; Potential for scalability/expansion (i.e., research will demonstrate feasibility and impact on one country but policy has potential for implementation across region); Alignment between proposed research and the requested budget (a formal budget is not required at this stage); Alignment of proposal with scientific evidence; Feasibility of completing the research for submission to a peer-review journal or to present at a food policy relevant conference within the grant period; Strength of research team including involvement of research from current GFRP network of global collaborators.

 Due to the anticipated volume of LOIs, we regret that we cannot inform all applicants of the status of their application.
-If you have not received an email response by April 30, 2026, please contact us at the email address below to inquire about the status of your application.
-If you’d like to initially draft an application you can download the LOI document here Applications must be submitted online
+If you did not receive an email response by April 30, 2026, please contact us to inquire about the status of your application.
+Frequently Asked Questions

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Academic, research, or nonprofit organizations from any country; government and for-profit entities not eligible; funding from tobacco or ultra-processed food manufacturers disqualifies team members Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Academic, research, or nonprofit organizations from any country; government and for-profit entities not eligible; funding from tobacco or ultra-processed food manufacturers disqualifies team members.
+Confirm the full requirements in the official notice before applying.